Attribution Theory - Definition

 What is Attribution Theory?

-Attribution theory is a social psychology theory that deals with how individuals relate and make sense of the social world.
+Attribution theory, proposed by Fritz Heider (1958), is a social psychology theory that deals with how individuals relate and make sense of the social world.
 More specifically, it is concerned with how people translate events around them and how their translations affect their thinking and behavior.

-The Attribution Theory was proposed by Fritz Heider, an Austrian psychologist in 1958.
-This theory is concerned with how individuals perceive the information they receive, interpret events, and how these form causal judgements.
+The Attribution Theory is concerned with how individuals perceive the information they receive, interpret events, and how these form causal judgements.

 No individual would take an action or decision without attributing it to a cause or factor.